a11smiles/WellArchitected-OpenHack/docs/outline.md

 The below defines the individual challenges, along with their abstract, any requirements, and their expected objectives.

 ## Overview
-The **Well-Architected Framework OpenHack** attempts to test the participants' understanding of the Microsoft Well-Architected pillars.
+The **Microsoft Azure Well-Architected Framework OpenHack** attempts to test the participants' understanding of the Microsoft Well-Architected pillars.
 During the OpenHack, participants will demonstrate and practice a standardized process of conducting a Well-Architected assessment across all five of its pillars against a customer's workload.

-The **Well-Architected Framework OpenHack** simulates a real-world scenario of a bank who has attempted to deploy a production workload to Azure.
+The **Microsoft Azure Well-Architected Framework OpenHack** simulates a real-world scenario of a bank who has attempted to deploy a production workload to Azure.
 Unfortunately, the bank was unaware of the Well-Architected pillars and proven design patterns, therefore, the production workload fails in many areas.

 During the "hacking," attendees will focus on:
 1) Analyzing and identifying enhancements to the customer's environment
 2) Strengthening the customer's operational landscape
 3) Ensuring that the customer's experience with the Microsoft cloud is of the utmost quality, value, and excellence

-By the end of the OpenHack, it is expected that attendees will be familiar with the Microsoft Well-Architected Framework and able to conduct an assessment against a customer's workload in the Azure cloud.
+By the end of the OpenHack, it is expected that attendees will be familiar with the Microsoft Azure Well-Architected Framework and able to conduct an assessment against a customer's workload in the Azure cloud.

 ## Business Outcomes
 When conducting a Well-Architected Assessment, Cloud Solution Architects (CSAs) will follow the  standardized process outlined below.
 This standard process is designed to drive an expected, high-level business value to the customer and to Microsoft.
 By participating in this OpenHack, CSAs will: